Integrability from categorification and the 2-Kac-Moody Algebra: 2-graded integrability

+Now note that the differential $\textbf{t}$ on $B(\g^*[1])$ acting at degree 1 is simply the Lie 2-algebra differential $t$.
+Whence we have, finally,

-as desired, where we have used the definition of the adjoint $t^T$ as well as the symmetry of $R^\odot$. \end{proof} The special properties that the 2-Lax potential $L$ satisfies in this case allows us to prove the following.
+as desired, where we have used the symmetry, as well as the property \eqref{tsymm} of the quadratic 2-Casiimr $K=R^\odot$. \end{proof} The special properties that the 2-Lax potential $L$ satisfies in this case allows us to prove the following.